 Below, I share my best advice for making your portrait subjects comfortable, so let’s dive right in, starting with my first tip:

 1. Assess the subject’s personality

-Is your subject extroverted or introverted?
-Do they like to joke and talk, or are they more reserved.
-Are they in the middle of a busy day, or do they seem more relaxed.
+So make sure you spend some time analyzing your subject.
+Are they extroverted or introverted?
+Do they like to joke and talk or are they more reserved?
+Are they in the middle of a busy day, or do they seem more relaxed?
 Do they give you a stiff smile?
-These are all cues that you can pick up on, to help you figure out the best way to get through to them.
+These are all indicators that you can pick up on, and you can use these cues to figure out the best way to get through to them.

 2. Talk with your subject before the session

 Whenever possible, as soon as you meet your subject, introduce yourself.
 Don’t get straight to the photography; instead, ask them how their day is going.
 Get them talking, then explain what you’re going to do and how the session will work.

 Tell your subject that you are looking for natural images, casual smiles, and comfortable poses.
 Let them know that you will direct them over the course of the session, but also mention that they can always bring up ideas if they have them.

 Is there a way that they feel comfortable standing?
 Tell them to speak up.
 Do they want to try something new?
 Tell them to communicate it.
 In my experience, the best shoots are those that turn into a collaboration between the photographer and the subject.